We put words together to form ideas. The sets of rules we follow to do so successfully is grammar.

 Without grammar, little of what is said or written would make any sense.
 The ideas would only make sense to the person that said them.
 So, if you want to communicate – to share ideas and be heard – you need grammar.
 Grammar is your fierce ally.

 This is a chart with the 8 parts of speech*.
+The definitions of each are below the chart.
 Parts of speech are the names of different types of words in grammar, like "nouns" and "verbs".
 Each part has a unique purpose and way to use them.
-It is important to understand how to use them.
-You wil...
+It is imp...

 Glossary of English Grammar Terms